Modern Slavery and Human Trafficking Statement 2024

 • when engaging any new contractor, we complete a competency check to ensure the contractor has the required health and safety provisions and controls in place for their workforce;

-• we support the objectives of the Gangmasters and Labour Abuse Authority’s Construction Protocol, which was established to eradicate slavery and labour exploitation in the building industry.
+• we support the work carried out by Gangmasters and Labour Abuse Authority, focussing on the eradication of slavery and labour exploitation in the building industry.
 These objectives have been reflected in our own processes and procedures;

 • suppliers are encouraged to engage with BES 6001, the Framework Standard for Responsible Sourcing, and BES 6002, the BRE Ethical Labour Sourcing Standard, which promote the responsible sourcing of both labour and materials;

-• all construction and refurbishment works from minor projects to our largest developments must be registered under the Considerate Contractors Scheme, which measures our contractors and construction sites against health and safety and social criteria; and
+• all construction and refurbishment work, from minor projects to our largest developments, must be registered under the Considerate Contractors Scheme, which measures our contractors and construction sites against health and safety, environmental and social criteria; and

-• slavery, forced labour, and human trafficking is a standing agenda item at all our major project principals meetings to heighten awareness of the risk of slavery and human trafficking within ongoing development projects.
+• slavery, forced labour, and human trafficking is a standing agenda item at all our major project principals’ meetings to maintain awareness of the risk of slavery and human trafficking within ongoing development projects.
 We also meet regularly with our main contractors to share information on industry best practice about health and safety and responsible sourcing.

 Wherever possible, we encourage our suppliers to raise any concern with their usual point of contact at the Company.
-Alternatively, we have a formal Whistleblowing Policy, which can be found here, and provide a confidential whistleblowing hotline, operated by an independent third party, through which contractors and their workers can raise concerns on an anonymous basis.
+Alternatively, we have a formal Whistleblowing Policy, which can be found here, providing a confidential whistleblowing hotline, operated by an independent third-party, through which contractors and their workers can raise concerns anonymously.

 Our risk assessment

-Through our modern slavery and trafficking risk assessment, which is subject to ongoing review, we have concluded that, based on our own policies and procedures, the risks of slavery or human trafficking in the recruitment and engagement of our direct employees in our business is low.
+Through ongoing review and assessment of the risks associated with modern slavery and trafficking, and the implementation of our own policies and procedures, we can conclude that the risks of slavery or human trafficking in the recruitment and engagement of our direct employees in our business is low.

-Our risk assessment identified that our highest risks remained within our construction and refurbishment activities, both on-site labour and within the supply chains involved with the procurement of materials for our projects.
-Supply chains associated with this work can often include several tiers, making transparency more challenging.
+Our risk assessment continues to identify that our highest risk remains within our construction and refurbishment activities, both on-site and within the supply chains involved with the procurement of materials for our projects.
+Supply chains associated with this work can and do include several tiers, making transparency more challenging.
+This includes a specific focus on employment practices and right to work.

-Supply chain monitoring and due diligence for the year ended 31 March 2023:
+Supply chain monitoring and due diligence for the year ended 31 March 2024 includes:

-• as focus on our Fully Managed product increased during the year, we worked with our refurbishment and fit-out contractors to support them in understanding our anti-modern slavery practices;
+• a maintained focus on our Fully Managed product during the year, working with our refurbishment and fit-out contractors to support them in understanding our anti-modern slavery practices, particularly hosting an industry wide working group led by the ethical labour consultancy, Nutral, to provide access to members of our supply chain that need greater support in setting up their own processes and procedures;

-• we continued to use Safety Systems in Procurement (SSIP) prequalification schemes to ensure all our main contractors have been appropriately vetted for health and safety and other ethical matters and have incorporated reference to our Supplier Code of Conduct and Sustainability Policy in all new development and facilities management contracts;
+• the continued use of Safety Systems in Procurement (SSIP) prequalification schemes, and those aligned to the Common Assessment Standard (CAS) to ensure all our main contractors have been appropriately vetted for health and safety and other ethical matters;

-• our strategic construction partners delivered a number of initiatives within our value chain which included partnering with modern slavery charities, Hope for Justice and Unseen, to deliver both awareness and education exercises on site, as well as running gap analysis audits of their own procurement procedures.
-These initiatives have led to much greater transparency in the supply chain, improved policies and procedures, and broader understanding of ethical labour practices;
+• delivery of supply chain initiatives by our construction partners, including partnering with modern slavery charities like Unseen, as well as using organisations such as the Supply Chain Sustainability School to deliver both awareness and education exercises on site.
+These initiatives continue to push towards greater transparency in the supply chain, improved policies and procedures, and broader understanding of ethical labour practices;

-• we continued the use and promotion of our confidential whistleblowing hotline, Safecall, at our active construction sites, investment portfolio and within GPE’s Head Office;
+• the continued use, promotion and review of our confidential whistleblowing hotline, Safecall, at our active construction sites, investment portfolio and within GPE’s Head Office;

-• monitoring was undertaken to ensure that 100% of our contractors remained accredited by an appropriate SSIP scheme;
+• monitoring to ensure that 100% of our contractors remained accredited by an appropriate SSIP scheme;

-• our service partners continued to pay the London Living Wage for all their employees working in our buildings and we are working with our construction contractors at our developments to support the continued roll-out of the London Living Wage through their supply chains;
+• reviewing our service partners for payment of the London Living Wage for all their employees working in our buildings and we are working with our construction contractors at our developments to support the continued roll-out of the London Living Wage through their supply chains;

-• we continued to embed our new Anti-Fraud, Bribery and Corruption Policy setting out our expectations of those working for us in the prevention of corrupt practices, including in relation to staff training; and
+• continuing to embed our new Financial Crime Policy setting out our expectations of those working for us in the prevention of corrupt practices, including in relation to staff training; and

 Training and awareness

 Ongoing training forms a key part of our commitment to eradicate modern slavery.
-We continued to provide initial training on our policies and the risks of modern slavery within our employee induction programme for all new joiners.
-In 2021/22, we partnered with Unseen, a modern slavery charity and provider of the Modern Slavery Helpline, to deliver bespoke training to the GPE team for individuals with procurement responsibilities.
+We continue to provide initial training on our policies and the risks of modern slavery within our employee induction programme for all new joiners.
+Our Corporate Induction process is consistently reviewed for its content, ensuring we are focusing on the key policies and procedures that our own employees can implement in their working lives to mitigate the risks of modern slavery.

 Ongoing effectiveness

-It remains that we have no reason to believe that slavery, forced labour or human trafficking has occurred within our supply chains based on the policies, actions and measures taken above.
+It remains that we have no reason to believe that slavery, forced labour or human trafficking has occurred within our supply chains based on the policies in place, and the actions and measures taken above.

 We had no reports to our confidential helpline involving modern slavery concerns.

-Our Project Managers, and Health & Safety team, continue to undertake regular site visits focused on the health and safety, sustainability and ethical labour practice measures that are in place, holding our supply chain to account but also ensuring GPE processes and procedures are in place to minimise and mitigate key risks.
+Our Project and Portfolio Managers, and Health & Safety team, continue to undertake regular site visits focused on the health and safety, sustainability and ethical labour practice measures that are in place, ensuring GPE processes and procedures are being followed to minimise and mitigate key risks.

 We take an approach of continuous improvement to evaluate our processes and our supply chains to further strengthen our ability to prevent modern slavery, forced labour and human trafficking.

-• deliver further engagement activities in collaboration with our value chain, targeting impactful education and awareness through initiatives such as Anti-Slavery Day in October 2023 and;
+• deliver further engagement activities in collaboration with our value chain, targeting impactful education and awareness through initiatives such as Anti-Slavery Week in October 2024;

-• review our awareness training and controls, to ensure that they remain relevant to the level of risk;
+• monitor our awareness training and controls, to ensure that they remain relevant to the level of risk;

-• work with our Principal Contractors on accreditation standards (e.g. SSIP scheme) to ensure that they reflect the risk profile of the supply chain;
+• work with our Principal Contractors and Key Service Partners on accreditation standards, using tools such as SafeContractor™ and Responsibly, to ensure that they reflect the risk profile of the supply chain;